 Justine Karst - PI

-Justine is a mycorrhizal ecologist who studies linkages between above and belowground components of forests.
-Her interests include restoration ecology, community ecology, disturbance ecology, rhizosphere carbon dynamics and molecular biology.
+Justine is a mycorrhizal ecologist who does much of her research in the boreal forest.
+Her interests include restoration ecology, community ecology, disturbance ecology, and rhizosphere carbon dynamics.

 Joseph is pursuing a PhD in Forest Biology & Management.
 His research is focused on mycorrhizal network topology, dendroclimatology, and forest demography.
 He combines traditional drendochronology measurements in novel ways to address climate sensitivity of forests.
 Prior to starting at the University of Alberta, he received his undergraduate B.Sc. degree in Conservation and Restoration Ecology from Utah State University located in his hometown of Logan, Utah.
 Previous work and research experience focused on old-growth forests within the western United States.
 Joseph is co-supervised by Suzanne Simard.

 James Franklin - PhD candidate

 James is a PhD student interested in plant-fungal interactions.
 After completing his BSc at the University of Victoria, he worked as a lab technician at Wildlife Genetics International.
 He then returned to school and completed an MSc at the University of Guelph, where he studied the tripartite symbiosis between plants, mycorrhizal fungi, and rhizobium bacteria.
 He is currently studying if plant-mycorrhizal associations change across soils that differ in oil sand concentration and screening for fungi specialized to occur in oil sands.
 His next goal will be to inoculate seedlings with fungi isolated from different origins to determine if the mutualistic benefits these fungi provide their host differ based on where the fungi were isolated from.
 James is co-supervised by Pedro M. Antunes.